Phil Johnson Discusses Beth Moore’s “Orthodoxy” (Wretched)

 Book “Review” ~ A Seven Day Journey with Thomas Merton

 Why This Post?
-I was attending a church recently after leaving a church my family and I attended for 12-years.
-I really enjoyed the people, the teaching, and the like at this church and was settling in a bit.
+I was attending a church recently after leaving a church my family and I attended for 10-years.
+At this new church I was vetting, I really enjoyed the people, the teaching, and the like — and was settling in a bit.
 They offered good solid food.
 But in conversation with an elder/assistant pastor about his schooling at Biola’s graduate school, a couple “red-flags” went up for me.
 This elder/assistant pastor stopped me when I mentioned Thomas Merton’s name during our discussion of my reasons for leaving my previous church.
 He mentioned he could not see anything wrong with Merton, and was even reading a book assigned to him in his graduate class at a Christian university.
 He offered to loan it to me, I politely opted to buy my own for inclusion in my library.
 This is the review of the book and the reason I left THAT church… for leadership to read through this book and not see a conflict with the Christian worldview means they do not understand the Christian worldview well.
 Well enough to Shepard that is.

 • UPDATED.
-While I am certain that my church of 12-years is still a place where I would not recommend people go… I would not hold that same reservation for this church, which is why I have removed it’s name and link from this post.
+While I am certain that my church of 10-years is still a place where I would not recommend people go I would not hold that same reservation for this church, which is why I have removed it’s name and link from this post.
 I trust the people who are on staff there.
-It was very close to the time I had deep doctrinal concerns with my long-time church and I am sure I could have worked out — and taught why these differences matter that are so apparent in this review.
+The teaching is sound.
+PLUS, it was very close to the time I had deep doctrinal concerns with my long-time church and was searching for a home church, so I was not going to stay and “battle it out” at that time.
+Later, the person with these views mentioned below was let go.

 (Originally posted at RPT at Blogspot 3-18-2010.)
 As I have studied this subject and getting into some of the characters involved — many Catholic — I have thought to myself, is this reaching out in contemplative prayer a form of works?
 Does it make man the prime mover towards God as all too often many of the rituals in works oriented beliefs do.
 As I read along with Thomas Merton and other contemplatives, this thought became solidified for me.
-These Catholic monks and persons who separated themselves from society created many ritualistic works to commune with God (breath prayer, contemplative prayer, lectio divina, silence [which differs from physical solitude], palms up palms down, whatever).Merton Drawn As the Buddhist He Was
+These Catholic monks and persons who separated themselves from society created many ritualistic works to commune with God (breath prayer, contemplative prayer, lectio divina, silence [which differs from physical solitude], palms up palms down, whatever).

 Instead of going the way of Reformation using the Bible as their guide, studying the many Protestant Reformers and changing Catholic doctrine, praxology, and the like; thus, allowing God through Christ to fulfill in them the finished work that they try to achieve daily.
 Instead, they choose a pagan form of “freedom.”
 This freedom is called “darkness” by Merton (Chapter 5 in Merton’s Contemplative Prayer).